The Moments Between

 After graduating from college, I found a job as a computer programmer and encountered the world of life insurance.
 Discovering that while I liked programming and computers, I disliked the corporate environment, I found myself a job as a computer operator for a data processing service that was a subsidiary of a regional bank corporation.
 Once I got myself situated on the night shifts, rather than straight days, I was content to remain there until corporate reorganization eliminated my job in the 80s.

 The world, it seemed, was becoming more “corporate” and uptight and self-conscious, and I couldn’t find anything I really wanted to do for a living, and so I started my own business, writing letters and résumés for other people who were looking for work.
 The dramatic drop in pay meant the curtailment of my book allowance, but the atmosphere was much more congenial.
 I expanded my business to include typing and editing academic papers, and so I learned about many new areas of study.
-A few years later, I registered a trade name: The Written Word (now being resurrected as a hobby domain).
+A few years later, I registered a trade name: The Written Word (dot net–recently resurrected as a hobby domain).

 In the early 90s, I encountered an old friend of mine from the 70s, and we decided to get married.
 That was